 - Good source of folate, potassium and copper

 - Pomegranates also contain antioxidants called polyphenols.
 Polyphenols are a type of antioxidant known to combat unstable molecules that can cause damage to your cells and DNA over time.
 These harmful molecules are called free radicals.
 There are a variety of polyphenol antioxidants in every pomegranate.
-The gorgeous red hued arils contain anthocyanins which are especially beneficial for a healthier brain and heart.
+The gorgeous red hued arils contain anthocyanins which have anti-inflammatory properites and are especially beneficial for a healthier heart (source).

-See why I love these colourful salads so much?
+See why I love these colorful salads so much?

 Expert Tips: How to Remove Pomegranate Seeds